 The International Dark-Sky Association's Dark Campus Initiative provides guidelines for establishing a policy that keeps all interior and exterior lighting off after daily activities.
 They also maintain a list of recommended exterior fixtures for reducing light pollution.

-East Lansdowne Borough, PA
+See it in Action: East Lansdowne Borough, PA

 East Lansdowne Borough, Pennsylvania underwent both interior and exterior lighting retrofits for its two main municipal buildings, Main Building and Community Hall.